klauslippert/person-name-normalisation/README.md

 ## Logging
 logging is implemented

-- and writes to std-out if logging is NOT enabled before
+- writes to std-out if logging IS NOT enabled before
-- and to the existing logging handler if other logging is enabled before
+- writes to the existing logging handler if other logging IS enabled before

 ## Test
+see folder Tests in my [github](https://github.com/klauslippert/person-name-normalisation) repo.